asraman/RemoteCodePageManagement/README.md

 ## Project #1 - Source Code Publisher

 ### Finds and Loads a file for processing:
 Files will be loaded when their names match a regular expression.
 That might be as simple as *.h & *.cpp, but will often be somewhat more complex.
 You will spend some time getting familiar with the C++11 regex classes.
-Files that match can be opened with the std::iostream facilities.
+Files that match can be opened with the std::iostream functionality.
 ### Converts file into a webpage fragment:
 This involves creating a new file with the same name, but with an html extension.
 Contents of the source code file are copied directly to the html file.
 Then all html markup characters are replaced with their escape sequence equivalents, e.g., < is replaced by &lt, > is replaced by &gt, etc.